-The driver's seat can be adjusted fore and aft and rotates side-toside
+The driver's seat can be adjusted fore and aft and rotates side-to-side.

-To slide seat, turn the handle (A) counterclockwise about one full turn, slide into position, and tighten the handle hand-tight to secure in locked position.
+To slide seat, pull the lever (A) forward, slide into position, and release the lever to secure in locked position.

-To rotate seat, pull up on the lever (B) at the front of the seat and push to the side.
+To rotate seat, push down on the lever (B) and rotate seat to the desired position.
 Release lever to lock the seat in position.